 Your Career Starts Here.

 It is highly recommended that you begin the global co-op exploration process 4 to 6 months before the start of your global co-op term.
-The Global Co-op team in GEO works in concert with the Co-op Faculty Coordinators across the Colleges, to continually develop new leads and robust co-op opportunities.
-Co-op Faculty Coordinators and the Global Co-op team work together, to maintain high standards on the positions developed.
+The Global Employer Relations team works with Co-op Coordinators across the colleges to continually develop new leads and robust co-op opportunities.
+Co-op Coordinators from each college and Global Employer Relations work together to maintain high standards on the positions developed.

 To begin your journey:

 - Attend a global co-op information session, hosted by each college, to obtain more information about the program and the vast global co-op opportunities available to you.

 - Meet with your Co-op Coordinator to explore your global co-op options.